FINAL DAYS to renew your 2025/2026 APC. Apply by Thursday 27 March to make sure there's time for everyone to get through the process.

 Ko Shannon Paikea toku ingoa

-Shannon says she was very fortunate to be appointed as part of the Māori Practitioner Advisory Committee in July 2023.
-She is an Anaesthetic Technician and started her training at Auckland City Hospital in 2019, completing her training in 2023.
+Shannon says she was very fortunate to be appointed as part of Te Ama Tōtika in July 2023.
+She is an anaesthetic technician and started her training at Auckland City Hospital in 2019, completing her training in 2023.

-Before becoming an Anaesthetic Technician, Shannon worked in the social sector for many years.
+Before becoming an anaesthetic technician, Shannon worked in the social sector for many years.
 She is married with three children, living in Kaiwaka and currently working in the Northland region.

 Dayna Hoey-Samuel - Pre-Analytical Medical Laboratory Technician

-Ko Ngaati Wai, Ngaati Hine, Ngaati Hauaa, Aitanga-a-Mahaki nga iwi.
-Ko Ngaati Rehua te hapu.
-Ko Motairehe te Marae.
-Ko Dayna Hoey-Samuel ahau.
+Kō Ngaati Wai, Ngaati Hine, Ngaati Hauaa, Aitanga-a-Mahaki nga iwi.
+Kō Ngaati Rehua te hapu.
+Kō Motairehe te Marae.
+Kō Dayna Hoey-Samuel ahau.

-Dayna was recently appointed as a member of the Māori Practitioners Advisory Committee in July 2023.
-She is a Pre-Analytical Medical Laboratory Technician in the Waikato.
+Dayna was appointed as a member of Te Ama Tōtika in July 2023.
+She is a pre-analytical medical laboratory technician in the Waikato.

-Dayna was born in Tamaki-Makaurau and raised in the area between Great Barrier Island and Waharoa.
-She has worked in both the public and private sectors as a Psychiatric Assistant.
-Dayna also did spent time working remotely in Alice Springs, Australia in a special needs school as a special education support officer.
-She currently resides in Kirikiriroa with her husband and daughter.
+Dayna has worked in both the public and private sectors as a psychiatric assistant.
+She has also spent time working remotely in Alice Springs, Australia in a special needs school as a special education support officer.

 Denese Gallagher - Medical Laboratory Scientist